Standardisation - Key players

 European standards are developed through the platforms provided by one of the three European Standards Organisations, the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC) and the European Telecommunications Standards Institute (ETSI).
 In the case of CEN and CENELEC, European standards are developed according to the principles of national delegation, whereby their members -the National Standards Bodies (NSBs) of the EU Member States and the EFTA states - are responsible for developing European consensus.

 Industry is a key player - whether as a direct member of the process in ETSI or through the national delegations in CEN and CENELEC.
-SME representation is reinforced by the European Office of Crafts, Trades and Small and Medium-sized Enterprises for Standardisation (NORMAPME).
+SME representation is reinforced by Small Business Standards (SBS).

 The participation of 'societal' stakeholders in the standardisation process brings a strong and important dimension of accountability.
 ANEC, ETUI and ECOS play important roles in European standardisation.
 These parties represent consumer, trade union and environmental interests.